 The directors undertake an annual process to review the performance and effectiveness of the Board, its committees and individual directors, alternating each year between an internal self-evaluation and an external independent review conducted by a recognised Board performance and effectiveness consultant.
-In FY21 an external independent review was conducted, and recommendations arising from that review will be actioned in FY22.
+In FY22 an internal self-evaluation was conducted, and recommendations arising from that review will be actioned in FY23.